Jason Y. Ng

-Jason Y. Ng is a Hong Kong-born Canadian author, news columnist and a social activist for various progressive causes.
+Jason Y. Ng is a Hong Kong-born Canadian author, news columnist and social activist for various progressive causes.

 Background

 Ng was born in Hong Kong and moved to Italy when he was a child, around 1985, and lived in the United States and Canada before returning to Hong Kong in 2005.
 He earned a bachelor's degree in finance from the Wharton School of the University of Pennsylvania and holds a Juris Doctor and Master of Business Administration from the University of Toronto.
 Ng is admitted to the New York bar and the Massachusetts bar.

 Ng's parents were born in Taishan, Guangdong in the People's Republic of China.
 They lived in Hong Kong, where his father was a newspaper illustrator until the late 1980s, when they emigrated to Canada.

 Career

 Ng delivering a keynote speech in 2013.

 Ng is the author of four books about Hong Kong: HONG KONG State of Mind (2010), No City for Slow Men (2013), Umbrellas in Bloom (2016) and Unfree Speech (2020).
 His books have been translated into many languages.
 Ng also co-edited Hong Kong 20/20 (2017) and Hong Kong Noir (2019), the Hong Kong edition of Akashic Books' internationally "Noir" series.

 Ng contributes opinion columns to the South China Morning Post and Hong Kong Free Press and news pieces and commentary to the Guardian.
 Between 2014 and 2016, he was a classical music and opera critic for Hong Kong Time Out.

 Between October 2016 (inception) and April 2019, Ng served as the inaugural President of PEN Hong Kong, the local chapter of PEN International that promotes literature and defends freedom of expression around the world.
 He is also an ambassador for Shark Savers Hong Kong and frequent advocate for Hong Kong's pro-democracy movement, free expression, and the rights of foreign domestic helpers in Hong Kong.

 In 2019, Ng was elected Co-convener of the Progressive Lawyers Group, a group of Hong Kong-based lawyers dedicated to promoting rule of law and civil liberties.